JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 Before getting into _Urantia Book_ etymology, an instance of _Urantia Book_ phraseology merits attention.
 The phrase _world of the cross_ appears four times.
 Note that between quotation marks and capitalization issues, it is never used the same way twice.
 Why?

 > When the bestowal Sons, Creator or Magisterial, enter the portals of death, they reappear on the third day.
 But you should not entertain the idea that they always meet with the tragic end encountered by the Creator Son who sojourned on your world nineteen hundred years ago.
 The extraordinary and unusually cruel experience through which Jesus of Nazareth passed has caused Urantia to become locally known as “the world of the cross.”
 It is not necessary that such inhuman treatment be accorded a Son of God, and the vast majority of planets have afforded them a more considerate reception, allowing them to finish their mortal careers, terminate the age, adjudicate the sleeping survivors, and inaugurate a new dispensation, without imposing a violent death.
-A bestowal Son must encounter death, must pass through the whole of the actual experience of mortals of the realms, but it is not a requirement of the divine plan that this death be either violent or unusual.
-[UB 20:6.6](/en/The_Urantia_Book/20#p6_6)
+A bestowal Son must encounter death, must pass through the whole of the actual experience of mortals of the realms, but it is not a requirement of the divine plan that this death be either violent or unusual. <a id="a33_971"></a>[UB 20:6.6](/en/The_Urantia_Book/20#p6_6)

 > It was at about this time that Urantia was assigned to the system of Satania for planetary administration and was placed on the life registry of Norlatiadek.
-Then began the administrative recognition of the small and insignificant sphere which was destined to be the planet whereon Michael would subsequently engage in the stupendous undertaking of mortal bestowal, would participate in those experiences which have since caused Urantia to become locally known as the “world of the cross.”
-[UB 57:8.6](/en/The_Urantia_Book/57#p8_6)
+Then began the administrative recognition of the small and insignificant sphere which was destined to be the planet whereon Michael would subsequently engage in the stupendous undertaking of mortal bestowal, would participate in those experiences which have since caused Urantia to become locally known as the “world of the cross.” <a id="a35_492"></a>[UB 57:8.6](/en/The_Urantia_Book/57#p8_6)

 > Urantia is the sentimental shrine of all Nebadon, the chief of ten million inhabited worlds, the mortal home of Christ Michael, sovereign of all Nebadon, a Melchizedek minister to the realms, a system savior, an Adamic redeemer, a seraphic fellow, an associate of ascending spirits, a morontia progressor, a Son of Man in the likeness of mortal flesh, and the Planetary Prince of Urantia.
-And your record tells the truth when it says that this same Jesus has promised sometime to return to the world of his terminal bestowal, the World of the Cross.
-[UB 119:8.8](/en/The_Urantia_Book/119#p8_8)
+And your record tells the truth when it says that this same Jesus has promised sometime to return to the world of his terminal bestowal, the World of the Cross. <a id="a37_552"></a>[UB 119:8.8](/en/The_Urantia_Book/119#p8_8)

 > Although Jesus did not die this death on the cross to atone for the racial guilt of mortal man nor to provide some sort of effective approach to an otherwise offended and unforgiving God; even though the Son of Man did not offer himself as a sacrifice to appease the wrath of God and to open the way for sinful man to obtain salvation; notwithstanding that these ideas of atonement and propitiation are erroneous, nonetheless, there are significances attached to this death of Jesus on the cross which should not be overlooked.
-It is a fact that Urantia has become known among other neighboring inhabited planets as the “World of the Cross.”
-[UB 188:4.1](/en/The_Urantia_Book/188#p4_1)
+It is a fact that Urantia has become known among other neighboring inhabited planets as the “World of the Cross.” <a id="a39_644"></a>[UB 188:4.1](/en/The_Urantia_Book/188#p4_1)

 I make reference to this planet being known as the “World of the Cross” in my etymology of _Urantia_ and with respect to many other coined words.
 If such a reference is not included, this should not be taken as an intentional omission.
 Generally speaking, perhaps, we can always consider this as an etymological expression, given the context.